 In anticipation of our 14th November Bob Dylan’s Gospel Years event with Clinton Heylin, here is an exclusive extract from Clinton’s new book Trouble In Mind.
-At the event Clinton will be playing a rare vinyl copy of a CBS promo album The London Interview, which features an interview Bob Dylan gave to Dave Herman in July 1981 plus 3 songs from the album Shot Of Love.
-This extract gives context to that interview, described here by Dylan’s PR man at the time, Paul Rappaport.
+This extract gives context to an interview Bob Dylan gave to Dave Herman in July 1981, which was later released on CBS promo album London Interview.
+Much of the colour comes from Dylan’s PR man at the time, Paul Rappaport.
 The extract begins at the final show of a six-night run at London’s Earls Court, on 1st July 1981.

 Dylan pulled out all the stops for the final show, attended by his friends Eric Clapton and George Harrison (and luminaries like Kate Bush, who told me afterwards that she found it ‘wonderful’).
 As a nod to his old friend George, Dylan even attempted ‘Here Comes The Sun’, reverting to ‘Girl From The North Country’ after he realized he only knew the first verse.
 He also gave live debuts to two songs, ‘Shot Of Love’ and ‘Heart Of Mine’, and threw in ‘We Just Disagree’, in case the critics were still jotting down notes.
 The earlier English reviews still stuck in his craw and at the end of ‘In The Garden’ his ‘hope you heard something you liked’ rap turned into a straw poll on the band: